nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. Test case: `addevent ev/Wedding Dinner from/17-07-2023 12:00 to/13-07-2023 22:00`<br>
    Expected: No event is added.
 Error details shown in the status message.

-4. Other incorrect addevent commands to try: `addevent`, `...`<br>
+4. Other incorrect addevent commands to try: `addevent`, `...`.<br>
    Expected: Similar to previous.

 ### Finding an event

-1. Prerequisite: Current list of events has only one event with the word `Carnival` and no event with the word `Magic`.
+1. Prerequisites: Current list of events has only one event with the word `Carnival` and no event with the word `Magic`.

 2. Test case: `findevent Carnival`<br>
    Expected: 1 event with the word `Carnival` is found.